Relda Marie Cailleau: Early life and education

-Cailleau graduated from Girls High School in San Francisco 1926.
+Cailleau graduated from Girls High School in San Francisco in 1926.
 She completed her Bachelor's degree at the University of California, Berkeley in 1930, with a major in bacteriology.
-She later earned a Master's degree in biochemistry at Berkeley working in the laboratory of Charles Atwood Kofoid who was known for his studies of marine protozoans and the effects of parasites in human health.
+She later earned a Master's degree in biochemistry at Berkeley working in the laboratory of Charles Atwood Kofoid who was known for his studies of marine protozoans and the effects of parasites on human health.
 Cailleau’s work with Kofoid examined nutrition in normal rats.